wp-plugins/wp-mobile-authenticator/readme.txt

 2. Activate.
 3. Go to your profile.
 4. At the bottom of the page, type in the keys the app gives you and click update profile.
-5. Check if code on website matches code in app.
+5. Make sure the current code in your profile matches the code in the app.
 6. Check enable then click update profile.

 == Frequently Asked Questions ==